-Our reportable derailment rate increased by 1 percent in 2013 but decreased by 23 percent from 2003 to 2013.
+Union Pacific's rail equipment incident rate in 2017 improved nearly 3 percent from 2016.
 We know there is room for more improvement.
 Innovative technology can enhance safety, and we remain focused on improving processes and investing in new technologies to keep our employees and our communities safe.

 These technologies include:

 - Big Data Variability Analysis.
 We analyze top causes of rail equipment incidents and identify where and when to focus efforts to reduce them.